TKaz2/coffee-sales-analysis-/README.md

-The objective of this analysis is to determine coffee flavour popularity, and its relation to the time of the year.
+Analyzing data of coffee flavour purchases via vending machine.

 - Ensured data is clean to use
 - Investigated price changes over time